robi12issv/Proiect_TESTARE_AUTOMATA/README.md

 "pages", where Python files are stored containing the lines of code related to the classes and methods necessary for each test individually;

-"steps", where BDD-type Python files are stored containing the steps related to the correct execution of each test.

-The "features" folder also contains the Gerkin file "vexio.feature" from which the tests will be run.
+"features" with the folder "steps", where BDD Python files are stored containing the steps corresponding to the correct execution of each test.
+In "features," the Gerkin file "vexio.feature" is also located, from which the tests will be run.

 For cloning the project, open your preferred IDE, and in the terminal, enter the command "git clone" followed by the project link, like this: git clone https://github.com/robi12issv/Proiect_TESTARE_AUTOMATA.git

 Reports can be accessed from the "Reports" folder.
 They are named after the "_step" file that was run.
-Additionally, new reports can be created using the following syntax in the terminal: behave -f behave_html_formatter:HTMLFormatter -o behave-report.html
+Additionally, new reports can be created using the following syntax in the terminal: behave -f behave_html_formatter:HTMLFormatter -o behave-report.html.
+The reports are named after the feature number, scenario number, and the "_steps" file.
+For example: f1_s1_search_steps

 The tests are run from the "vexio.feature" file.
 Each scenario will be tested individually through the "Run" function, which is implemented in each scenario.
 When running a test, it is important that all other "_steps" files and scenarios from "vexio.feature" are commented out.